sparkison/m3u-editor-docs/docs/about/getting-started.md

 ```bash
  docker run --name m3u-editor -e TZ=Etc/UTC -e APP_URL=http://localhost -e REVERB_HOST=localhost -e REVERB_SCHEME=http -v ./data:/var/www/config --restart unless-stopped -p 36400:36400 -p 36800:36800 sparkison/m3u-editor:latest
 ```

-Access via: [http://localhost:36400](http://localhost:36400) (user = admin, password = admin)

-To ensure the data is saved across builds, link an empty volume to: `/var/www/config` within the container.
-This is where the `env` file will be stored, along with the sqlite database and the application log files.

-Note about websocket
-{: .label .label-purple }

-> You will need to set the `REVERB_HOST` variable to the machine IP where **m3u editor** is runing for websockets to work correctly, if not running on `localhost`.

 ---